|

 | |

 However, over 30 years ago a famous 45 enthusiast named Randy Smith noticed many similarities between the 45 and Sportster motors.
 After careful planning, the first known “45 Magnum” engine was created by grafting 900cc Sportster cylinders and heads to the 45 crankcases.
-This booklet is the result of many years of research and investigation (including a visit in 1973 to the original Magnum engine in Long Beach, California).
+This product is the result of many years of research and investigation (including a visit in 1973 to the original Magnum engine in Long Beach, California).

 Here’s some large pictures of a Magnum motor in various stages of construction (courtesy of enigmas): .